Starting a law firm with no money is becoming an increasing possibility for new lawyers.

 Start working on these marketing initiatives before you make the jump into practice.
 You can start by building a website.
 (Doing it yourself saves money, but is a huge time commitment.
 If you’re waiting on bar results or have too much time on your hands, go for it.
 Otherwise, hire somebody reputable.)

-If you know your future office address, you can put up a map and directory listings a couple of weeks before you launch.
+If you know your future office address, you can set up a Google My Business profile a couple of weeks before you launch.
 Leverage Clio’s integration with Google My Business to ensure potential new clients can book consultations with you right from your listing.
 And if you’re going to be running paid advertising, you can make sure the vendor has everything ready to go on day one.

 Lastly, networking may or may not help with business development.
 For most practices, it’ll take years of networking and building your professional reputation before other lawyers send you valuable clients.
 In the meantime, they’ll just send their low-income or pro-bono clients to you.
 In a few years, these referral cases will often be your best clients, but for now, don’t count on it.